qltd/SwiftBio/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 <strong>Highlights</strong>

+* The plugin has been updated with the newest AdWords conversion tracking script that deals with the new Apple cookie tracking prevention.
+[Apple Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention/) and [New AdWords Conversion Tracking Tag](https://support.google.com/adwords/answer/7521212)
 * Very precise by preventing duplicate reporting effectively, excluding admins and shop managers from tracking, and not counting failed payments.
 * Very easy to install and maintain.